primatejs/primate/docs/guide/types.md

 On the web, values are inherently strings.
 Whether it's a URL's path, its query string parameters, or the submitted fields of a form, everything boils down to strings.
-When working on the backend with Primate, it is often imporant to establish and assert a type concept, including a way to coerce strings into a given type and validate that the coerced value lies within an expected range or satisfies certain conditions.
+When working on the backend with Primate, it is often imporant to establish and assert a runtime type concept, including a way to coerce strings into a given type and validate that the coerced value lies within an expected range or satisfies other conditions.

 !!!
 Primate types aren't programming types in the true sense.
-They're much better -- while they all translate to one of JavaScript's underlying types, they can be thought of as value predicates with additional functionality; they are also sometimes called `type validators` throughout this document.
+They translate to one of JavaScript's underlying types, and unlike static types, they provide a form of runtime safety.
+You can think of them as coercive value predicates; a `boolean` runtime type would consider both boolean `true` and string `"true"` as true, which is what you would expect on the web.
 !!!

 ## Defining